County Index

 City & County of Bristol

-Heavy Anti-Aircraft Battery built during WWII to defend the city from air raids.
+Purdown Heavy Anti-Aircraft Battery Heavy gun battery built during the Second World War to defend the city of Bristol from devastating air raids.

 Cardiganshire/Sir Ceredigion